August-September 1816: Margate & Scarce Knowing His Poetic Intent

 greater than confined, random moments of response, and without the necessity of sprinkling

 But more about this sense of confined response.
-During this phase in this poetic career, Keats larger vision is somewhat bogged down in romance, and while he is steeped in knightly and chivalric imagery, themes, and narrative, no substantive work results from these mainly Spenserian enthusiasms.
-Keats would like to blame the influence of the city for his inability to write weighty poetry, but it is also the result of other circumstances: his relative immaturity and inexperience; his early infatuations with, for example, those chivalric portrayals and motifs; the temptation of random and occasional topics; an tendency toward overwriting and affective wording and sentiment; an effusive interest in fame and greatness; an undeveloped poetics; and his lack of digging into and understanding style and depths of poets like Milton, Wordsworth, and Shakespeare.
-But give him time: twenty-year-old Keats will get there in just over two years.
+During this phase in this poetic career, Keats’s larger vision is somewhat bogged down in romance, and while he is steeped in knightly and chivalric imagery, themes, and narrative, no substantive work results from these mainly Spenserian enthusiasms.
+Keats would like to blame the influence of the city for his inability to write weighty poetry, but it is also the result of other circumstances: his relative immaturity and inexperience; his early infatuations with, for example, those chivalric portrayals and motifs; the temptation of random and occasional topics; a tendency toward overwriting and affective wording and sentiment; an effusive interest in fame and greatness; an undeveloped poetics; and his lack of digging into and understanding style and depths of poets like Milton, Wordsworth, and Shakespeare.
+But give him time, though not much: twenty-year-old Keats will get there in just over two years.

-There is also a deeper more complex aspect of Spenser that Keats has not yet engaged: the tensions and relationship between the ideal and the real.
-Keats will attempt for do so in about a year when he returns to Margate, in a poem that, unfortunately, does not work all that well, as Keats comes to recognize in the process of writing it: Endymion.
+There is also a deeper more complex aspect of Spenser that Keats has not yet engaged: the tensions and relationship between the ideal and the real, which is often not to far from Keats’s poetic interests.